 Our staff have been knocking on doors across the state to educate Californians about what’s at stake.
 We’re also testifying in Sacramento, educating lawmakers, and shining a spotlight in the media on the need to ban fracking in California.
 But the real key to winning this fight is you.

-Grassroots opposition has forced New York’s Gov. Andrew Cuomo to reconsider his support for fracking in his state.
-We need to build the same kind of opposition here in California to show Gov. Brown that he should continue his environmental legacy and not sacrifice our environment to enrich the oil industry.
+We know our work makes a difference.
+It was grassroots opposition that forced New York’s Gov. Andrew Cuomo to reconsider his support for fracking.
+Now we need to build the same kind of opposition here in California to show Gov. Brown that he should continue his environmental legacy and not sacrifice our environment to enrich the oil industry.

 Email Governor Brown and urge him to ban fracking

 - Join "Hollywood Against Fracking" here